Elena-Ru/VK-SwiftUI/README.md

 ![addGroup](https://user-images.githubusercontent.com/10026372/216011223-de6729f8-8756-49db-a5fa-e6d5627d3aa4.jpg)

 You also can manage you favourite groups by deleting them from this list.
+All changes will appear also in your account on remote server.

 ![deleteGroup](https://user-images.githubusercontent.com/10026372/216012298-e9b52159-6817-4738-b65d-921866cd6c5b.jpg)